JimmyZolezzi/sample_spring-boot-camel-mongo-jdk8/README.md

 are triggered because of the additional active profile `integration-test` from the base integration test class

-The integration tests are disabled by default, so that a full build with unit tests can be run from scratch.
-In order to launch the integration tests, please run the following command (which sets the required Gradle property to activate the integration tests):
+The integration tests are normally not part of the build cycle, so that a full build with unit tests can be run from scratch.
+In order to launch the integration tests, please run the following command.

-`$> gradle -P integration [clean] test`
+`$> ./gradlew integrationTest`

 The REST API integration tests are run against a embedded Jetty container.
 The container boots with a random port number to avoid collisions with running systems, what gets really interesting